gemini3d/gemini3d/Readme.md

 * MPI: any of OpenMPI, IntelMPI, MPICH, MS-MPI.
 See [MPI help](./docs/Readme_mpi.md) if needed.
 Without MPI, Gemini3D uses one CPU core only.
 * [Ninja](https://ninja-build.org/) will build/rebuild much faster than GNU Make for any software project. `cmake -P scripts/install_ninja.cmake`

+The prerequisite packages used by the CI and typically by devs/users are seen in [requirements.json](./requirements.json)

 1. get the Gemini code